 The diabetes compass will provide simple, free guidance and resources to help healthcare professionals perform common diabetes care activities and overcome everyday challenges.
 These resources and tools will be developed jointly with the users based on an understanding of their lived experiences.
 The Diabetes Compass will tailor content to the local and unique environments of healthcare professionals to help them effectively navigate the diabetes care journey.

 - Who are the target users?

-HCPs who act as the first points of contact for patients.
+Health Care Practitioners (HCPs) who act as the first points of contact for patients.
 This includes general practitioners (GPs), nurses and community health workers who provide primary care for patients, assess newly admitted patients, and support preventive efforts and early detection of diabetes.